alvarovegaromero/EasyHome-Backend/README.md

 # EasyHome-Backend
 Repository created for the final project of the Computer Science's degree.
-The app created with Django will be located here
+The API Restful created with Django will be located here